 Donald is a testament to the powers of the human spirit in difficult times and he inspires all who come to know him.
 His strong faith in God and his dedication to his Christian heritage have helped him overcome the many obstacles that we all face.

 CHILDHOOD AND EDUCATION

-Following graduation from Boerne High School and a summer working at Six Flags, Braswell attended Tyler Jr. College from 1981-82 and the University of Texas San Antonio from 1982-83.
+Following graduation from Boerne High School and a summer working as a performer at Six Flags Over Texas in Arlington, Texas, young Braswell attended Tyler Jr. College from 1981-82 studying as a Drama Major and the University of Texas San Antonio from 1982-83 beginning study in Music and Geology.
 His love of acting drove him to New York City during 1983-84 to study at Lee Strausberg and the HB Studios and took private voice lessons with Marnie Nixon (who was the singing voice for people like Deborah Kerr in the King and I and Natalie Wood in West Side Story.

 Braswell in the early 1990's during his opera career.

 After graduating Juilliard, he was privileged to study under the famous teacher, Franco Bertacci.
 Of Bertacci, Braswell says he was "the teacher that I give most credit to for the development of my voice."
 Donald was selected as one of the winners of the Liederkranz Foundation Vocal Competition and performed at Alice Tully Hall in Lincoln Center.